5 Best Sites to Watch Melbourne Cup Live Stream

 Home of everything racing

 Racing.com is a website dedicated to all things racing.
 It was developed by Fairfax Media in 2016, but in 2019 it became part of News Corp Australia.
-As such, it offers a comprehensive guide for horse racing fans around the world with up-to-the-minute updates.
+As such, it offers a comprehensive guide for horse racing fans worldwide with up-to-the-minute updates.

-The website is also host to some of Australia's leading trainers, jockeys, and horses, so you'll be able to keep track of all your favorite stars no matter where they're racing at any given time.
-Aside from the races, you’ll find news updates and tips and tricks for betting on your favorite horses and ponies.
+The website also hosts some of Australia's leading trainers, jockeys, and horses, so you can keep track of all your favorite stars no matter where they're racing at any given time.
+Aside from the races, you’ll find news updates, tips, and tricks for betting on your favorite horses and ponies.

 Racing.com is a subscription-based site, but you can access the Racing Network section for free.
-This section contains live streaming of major races, including the Melbourne Cup, and other events such as the Supercheap Auto Bathurst 1000.
+This section contains live streaming of major races, including the Melbourne Cup and other events like the Supercheap Auto Bathurst 1000.

 Watch the Melbourne Cup on Racing.com